 The Resource 'Microsoft.SqlVirtualMachine/SqlVirtualMachines/<resource-group>' under resource group '<resource-group>' was not found.

 This error occurs when you try to change the license model on a SQL Server VM that has not been registered with the SQL VM resource provider:

 The Resource 'Microsoft.SqlVirtualMachine/SqlVirtualMachines/\<resource-group>' under resource group '\<resource-group>' was not found.
 The property 'sqlServerLicenseType' cannot be found on this object.
 Verify that the property exists and can be set.

-You'll need to register the resource provider to your subscription, and then register your SQL Server VM with the resource provider.
+You'll need to register your subscription with the resource provider, and then register your SQL Server VM with the resource provider.

 Cannot validate argument on parameter 'Sku'